bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 # do a single job and then exit
 Type=oneshot

-# Path to executable
+# Absolute path to executable
-ExecStart=hblock
+ExecStart=/usr/local/bin/hblock
 {% endcodeblock %}

 Note that you can place comments with the `#` prefix, but they **must be on a new line**.
 All we have to do now, is enabling the timer and we are good to go: